MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-update-policies.md

 ### CreateDesktopShortcut
-#### Prevent Desktop Shortcut creation upon install
+#### Create Desktop Shortcut upon install
 >Microsoft Edge Update 1.3.128.0 and later

 #### Description
 If you enable this policy a desktop shortcut is created when Microsoft Edge is installed.
   If you disable this policy, no desktop shortcut will be created when Microsoft Edge is installed.
-  If you don’t configure this policy a desktop shortcut to Microsoft Edge will be created during installation.
+  If you don't configure this policy a desktop shortcut to Microsoft Edge will be created during installation.
   If Microsoft Edge is already installed, this policy will have no effect.

-  If you don't configure this policy for a channel, the '[Prevent Desktop Shortcut creation upon install default](#createdesktopshortcutdefault)' policy configuration determines shortcut creation when Microsoft Edge is installed.
+  If you don't configure this policy for a channel, the '[Create Desktop Shortcut upon install default](#createdesktopshortcutdefault)' policy configuration determines shortcut creation when Microsoft Edge is installed.
 #### Windows information and settings
 ##### Group Policy (ADMX) info
 - GP unique name: CreateDesktopShortcut
-- GP name: Prevent Desktop Shortcut creation upon install
+- GP name: Create Desktop Shortcut upon install
 - GP path:
   - Administrative Templates/Microsoft Edge Update/Applications/Microsoft Edge
   - Administrative Templates/Microsoft Edge Update/Applications/Microsoft Edge Beta